Father Thomas Stanford (a/k/a Thomas Stamford)

 Father Stanford did not report the boy’s abuse by the music director.
 Instead, the man says, Father Stanford also abused the boy, often plying him with drugs and alcohol, over the course of the next four years.

 In 2008, the plaintiff settled with the Archdiocese of Newark for an undisclosed six-figure sum, according to media reports.

 Father Stanford left the priesthood in the mid-1980s.
 He worked as lay employee for the Diocese of Paterson as manager of the Holy Sepulchre Cemetery in Totowa and as a part-time music manager for Holy Cross Parish in Wayne until he was fired and permanently removed from the ministry (laicized) after the settlement in 2008.

 In February 2019, Father Stanford’s name appeared on the Archdiocese of Newark’s list of credibly accused priests, with an indication that Stanford was credibly accused “multiple” times.

-Stanford is believed to be residing in the Manchester, New Jersey, area.
-He is approximately 70 years old.
+He is believed to be residing in the Manchester, New Jersey, area.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Newark in New Jersey.
 If you need a lawyer because you were sexually abused in the Archdiocese of Newark, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Archdiocese of Newark now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in New Jersey and nationwide.
 We can help.